W1THRD/IdiotNet/README.md

 When the backend reads a record from the posts database, it will create an instance of the `Post` class, containing the same data values.

+### Comments
+This table stores comments on posts and (eventually) user profiles.
+Each record includes:
+- `id`: unique numeric ID
+- `content`: text in the comment
+- `author`: username of the comment's author
+- `root-comment`: the main comment in the thread, defaults to -1 if the comment isn't a reply
+- `date_posted`: the date of the comment's creation, in Unix time
+- `comment-type`: 0 for post comments, 1 for user comments
+- `comment-page`: the post id or username of the comment's location
+- `replies`: a JSON list of the ID's of replies to the comment

 ### Users
 This table stores data about user accounts, including: